DEWALT ATOMIC DCD708C2 Review

 Our Analysis and Test Results

-The DEWALT ATOMIC might not be the most powerful cordless drill we have tested to date but it is definitely the most compact of the top-tier tools.
-It's a great choice if you are working on projects in confined areas, especially when combined with its solid integrated work light.
+The DeWalt Atomic might not be the most powerful or best drill we have tested, but it is definitely the most compact of the top-tier tools.
+It's a great choice if you work on projects in confined areas, especially combined with its solid integrated work light.

 Performance Comparison